no-hassle/java-commons/README.md

 ### Available parameters

-* binaryDirectory
+* protobufVersion

-    Directory for extracted helper binaries (protoc).
+    Protobuf version to compile schema files for.
+If omitted, version is inferred from the project's depended-on `com.google.com:protobuf-java` artifact, if any.
+The inferred version must match the explicitly given version if both are present.

 * inputDirectories

     Directories containing *.proto files to compile.
+Defaults to `${project.basedir}/src/main/protobuf`.

 * outputDirectory

     Output directory for generated Java class files.
+Defaults to `${project.build.directory}/generated-sources/protobuf`.

-* protobufVersion
+* binaryDirectory

-    Protobuf version to compile schema files for.
-If omitted, version is inferred from the project's depended-on `com.google.com:protobuf-java` artifact, if any.
-(If both are present, the version must match.)
+    Directory for extracted helper protoc binary.
+Defaults to `${project.build.directory}/helper-binaries`.

 * protocExec

     Path to existing protoc to use.
 Overrides auto-detection and use of bundled protoc.

 ### Minimal usage example